behavioral-ds/vectorised-skills-space-method/README.md

 # Vectorised Skills Space Method (VSSM)

-#### An Implementation of the Skill Set Similarity using Matrix Operations
+#### An Implementation of Skill Set Similarity using Matrix Operations

 ## What is this Project?